 - You should consult with your doctor about any medication that you are taking because this can influence the quality of your milk.

-As you can see, Olive Oil is a product that helps you take care of yourself and your baby throughout all the stages of life.
+As you can see, Extra Virgin Olive Oil from Spain is a product that helps you take care of yourself and your baby throughout all the stages of life.